Corrections to a birth, death or marriage certificate

 2. When completing the form, read the guidance notes that come with it, which explain how to complete the form and which documents are required

-3. Email the completed form to register.office@enfield.gov.uk, along with document evidence showing what the correct information should be.
-The document evidence must be certified by a professional person.
+3. You will need document evidence (certified by a professional person), showing what the correct information should be.
 See a list of who can certify a document.
+You may have to pay a fee for this.

 Fees

-After submitting your application, a registrar will check the application form and documents.
+After posting your application, a registrar will check the application form and documents.
 They will then call you to discuss and take payment over the phone.

-The fee for a correction is £75 or £90, depending on which type of correction you need.
-The £75 fee is charged for simpler corrections that don’t need a referral to the General Register Office, such as an occupation or place of birth.
-For more complex corrections that do need a referral, such as a name, the cost is £90.
+The application fee is £83 or £99, depending on which type of correction you need.
+The lower fee is charged for corrections that do not need a referral to the General Register Office, such as an occupation or place of birth.
+The higher fee is charged for more complex corrections that do need a referral, such as a name.
 The registrar will decide what type of correction is required.

 Timescales

-It can take between two weeks to three months to process a correction, depending on the complexity of it and the quality of the document evidence.
-If the General Register Office require more documents, then that will prolong your case.
+It can take between six weeks to three months to process a correction, depending on the complexity of it and the quality of the document evidence.
+If the General Register Office require more documents, this will prolong your case.

 How your application is processed